nasccped/java-terminal-calculator/docs/00-README.md

 - build the main logic on terminal;
 - refactor until looks good (code structure);
 - then, handle it with a good UI for mobile.

+And then, he asked me to try to develop an alternative version for the terminal.
+I accepted the challenge!